 Timetable for legislation

-Giving effect to some of these NDIS reforms require changes to legislation.
-Public consultation on draft amendments to legislation will occur in early 2021, ahead of introduction to Parliament for passage by 1 July 2021.
+Giving effect to some of these NDIS reforms requires changes to legislation.
+Disability ministers have agreed to consult with the disability community about the proposed changes.
+Public consultations on draft amendments to legislation are expected to occur from late August 2021 ahead of introduction to Parliament in October 2021.

-Further information about how you can participate in consultations on the legislation will be available soon.
+Further information about how you can participate in information sessions and consultations on the legislation will be available soon.

 Find out more